Travel Guide: 3 weeks in Malaysia

 Our take-away from the time in Malaysia

 We were rather surprised by the variety that Malaysia has to offer, also due to our lack of preconceptions.
-While Thailand and Vietnam are famous on any tourist’s radar, Malaysia is somehow standing in the shadow of it’s South East Asian competition.
-Yet the cultural diversity with influences from China and British colonial times together with Malay culture and traditions makes for an appealing mix, as well as the natural splendour and the welcoming and lovely people.
+While Thailand and Vietnam are famous on any tourist’s radar, Malaysia is somehow standing in the shadow of its South East Asian competition.
+Yet, the cultural diversity with influences from the trade routes between the Arab world, China and British colonial times together with Malay culture and traditions makes for an appealing mix, as well as the natural splendour and the welcoming and lovely people.
 And don’t get us started on the food (although vegetarian options are still not always easy to come by), but there’s so many incredible restaurants and food stalls to choose from, that you’ll definitely gain a few pounds!

 What makes travelling Malaysia easy (especially when compared to other Asian destinations) is the wide spread use of English as well as the favourable prices for Western tourists.
-In Malaysia you’ll get a lot for your bucks, also when it comes to the very high standards in hospitality (everywhere except for the Cameron Highlands maybe, which is a little less polished).
+In Malaysia you’ll get a lot for your bucks, also when it comes to the very high standards in hospitality (except for the Cameron Highlands maybe).

 Our bottom line is: Don’t make the same mistake as we did and overlook Malaysia for too long, it’s worth a trip in South East Asia!